csci1710/forge-documentation/forge-docs-book/src/dsl/abac.md

   // Files being audited can't be changed by customers deny   if: a is write, r is file, r is under-audit.
-  // Customers have full access to files they own permit if: s is customer, a is read, s is owner-of r. permit if: s is customer, a is write, s is owner-of r. end;
+  // Customers have full access to files they own permit if: s is customer, a is read, r is owned-by s. permit if: s is customer, a is write, r is owned-by s. end;
 ~~~
 ```